MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ### Add sensitive group to Azure ATP

-Adding the "Helpdesk" Security Group as a **Sensitive group** will enable you to leverage the Lateral Movement Graph feature of Azure ATP during the lab.
+Adding the "Helpdesk" Security Group as a **Sensitive group** will enable you to use the Lateral Movement Graph feature of Azure ATP.
 Tagging highly sensitive users and groups who aren't necessarily Domain Admins but do have privileges across numerous resources is a best practice.

 1. In the Azure ATP portal, click the **Configuration** cog in the menu bar.